 A child or young person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities (as defined by the Equality Act 2010).
+Long term means that the impairment will have lasted or be likely to last for 12 months or more.

-Not all pupils who have SEN are disabled.
-Not all disabled pupils have SEN.
+Not all pupils who have SEN are disabled and not all disabled pupils have SEN but understandably, there is overlap.